MilenZapryanoff/MilenZapryanoff/README.md

 So far I've collected the following certificates :

-  + Diploma for Software Engineering with Java - [certificate](https://softuni.bg/certificates/details/229894/c18aaf2a)
+  + Software Engineering with Java - [Diploma](https://softuni.bg/certificates/details/229894/c18aaf2a)